CS7820/Project/deliverables/proposal.md

 2) Can the results of the charge be specifically changed to another type of charge.

-3) At what rate of manipulated data does the reliability of the knowledge graph in representing Case, Court, Agent, and Charge relationships start to diminish?

 We expect an attacked KG, that is to say one that has had falsified facts added and true facts removed, will begin answering queries with false claims - thus invalidating the knowlege graph's performance.
 An interesting angle for this research is to also obtain an understanding of a threshold of applied adversarial attacks in order to cause the decreased performance on the knowledge graph.